-The setting of Cyberpunk 2077 is by no means shy and gentle.
-Illegal trade and violence saturate the streets of the Night City and in order to survive you will have to be ready for anything, even betrayal of your closest allies.
+The Night City of Cyberpunk 2077 is by no means shy and gentle to even most peaceful of its dwellers.
+Illegal trade and violence saturate the streets and in order to survive you will have to be ready for anything, even betrayal of your closest allies.
 Powerful Cyberware and weapons punctuate the exchanges that happen in this world, and you will soon have to figure out what tools you can rely on to protect yourself and pave your way through the chaos.

 Warning: This guide is based on the in-progress information available before the official release of the game, including some speculations made from the footage and deduced from basic gun functionality.
 The guide will be updated as more information becomes available.

 As of yet, we don’t know everything about the types of guns you will see inside the game, but the gameplay demos give us some interesting examples and demonstrate their functionality.
 This is what we will be looking at in this guide.

 We know that the Ranged Weapons in Cyberpunk 2077 come in four types: Handguns, Rifles, Sniper Rifles, and Shotguns.
 Which type you use will primarily depend on the Attributes and then the Skills you choose to focus on, and we will go over each type below.
 You will have to use each gun to level up its corresponding skill, increasing things like accuracy, aiming time, your movement speed, and decreasing reload time, recoil, and sway.

 Then, when you are ready to look for a higher-level weapon with special abilities, you will most likely be looking within three available flavors: Smart Guns, Tech Weapons, and Power Weapons.
 It doesn’t really matter what your build is like when it comes to these three general categories, since guns of all varieties appear across them all, but they certainly have unique characteristics to influence your search for the right gun.